facn2/facnrecipe2.0/README.md

-# FACN Recipe
+# Simple recipe
-Simple recipe application for Founders & Coders community in Nazareth
+application for Founders & Coders community in Nazareth

 ### To get started:
 Click [here] () to start FACN Recipe application